• Skip to primary navigation

 Probes2

-In this circuit it shows how much pressure we give using LEDs and transistors.
+To begin with, in this above circuit it shows how much pressure we give using LEDs and transistors.

 How it works:

-2.2k and 3.3k resistors help set base voltage when it is not pressed.
+Furthermore, the 1N4148 diode protects the circuit during voltage reversals and additionally, the 2.2k and 3.3k resistors set the base voltage when the switch is not pressed.

 Formulas: